lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 ### DiMo3d.compute_dipha_persistence(input_path, threads=1)

 #### Description

-Compute persistence using DIPHA program for each subregion
+The first step of compute DM graph reconstruction to compute the persistence diagrams of each subregion.
+This packages uses a modified version of the DIPHA software for this computation.
+DIPHA takes specifically formatted input file.
+After generating the input files for the dipha program for each subregion (DiMo3d.write_dipha_persistence_input) this function will call the DIPHA program to compute the persistence diagram for each subregion.

 #### Input
 - input_path - input path to the directory containing subregions for which we will need to compute persistence on.
 This argument should be the same as input_path of a previous DiMo3d.write_dipha_persistence_input call